In White House Press Briefing, Sean Spicer Declares Intention to ‘Never Lie’

 Spicer was given an opportunity to do that when asked about Trump’s speech at the CIA Saturday, where the president blamed the media for creating a rift between him and the intelligence community.
 That’s clearly false and evidence for it is right there on Trump’s Twitter feed.
 But instead of walking that back, Spicer deflected and began talking about agents “hooting and hollering” during the president’s visit to CIA headquarters to prove that he had support in the agency.
 Asked about a CBS report that said the cheering came from about 40 people who came with Trump and sat in the first three rows, Spicer said it wasn’t true.
 He said around ten people traveled with the president to Langley and none of them sat in the first three rows.

 On policy questions, Spicer moved quickly and told many reporters he’d have to get back to them with answers.
-Among his notable statements though were that “no decision” has been made on plans to move the U.S. Embassy in Israel from Tel Aviv to Jerusalem.
+Among his notable statements, though, was that “no decision” has been made on plans to move the U.S. Embassy in Israel from Tel Aviv to Jerusalem.
 Regarding Trump’s remarks Saturday that the U.S. may get “another chance” at Iraq’s oil, Spicer said Trump won’t take “options off the table.”
 He also announced that the White House briefing room will soon be home to four new Skype terminals allowing reporters to participate remotely.